Upcoming Classes and Series

-Credit: Each of the five courses will count toward one AIA Continuing Education Credit.
-Take one course or all five!
+Credit: Each of the three courses will count toward one AIA Continuing Education Credit.
+Take one course or all three!

 *All sessions are at 12:00 PM CDT, for one hour.

-Credits: Qualifies for a variety of professional learning credits; mostly 1 Learning Unit.
+Credit: Qualifies for a variety of professional learning credits; mostly 1 Learning Unit.
+63 Mins (Followed by a short Exam + Certificate of Completion)

-- Describe the pitfalls of using Guide Specifications.
+- You will be able to describe the pitfalls of using Guide Specifications.

-- Explain where to place standards information on the documents.
+- You will be able to explain where to place standards information on the documents

-- Identify the latest approaches for applying alternative products, materials and methods of construction.
+- You will be able to identify the latest approaches for applying alternative products, materials and methods of construction.

 HalfMoon Multi-Family Residential Key Accessibility Components: Fair Housing and IBC/ICC A117.1 2009